typicaleoxx/youtube-video-downloader/README.md

 # YouTube Video Downloader

 This Python script allows you to download YouTube videos by providing the video URL.
-It utilizes the pytube library to interact with YouTube and download videos in the highest resolution available.
+It utilizes pytube library to interact with YouTube and download videos in the highest resolution available.

 ## Features